reergymerej/react-testing-talk/TALK.md

   pretty plainly.
 Those are wiring tests.

 Use `instance` to test instance methods.
+  TODO: Make a big ass ugly component with lots of terrible logic.

   Yeah, you could tickle the component just right in order to execute a method and then examine the component or the prop handlers to see what happened, but that's hard.
 If you are in this position, the component sucks already.
 Cut